-On the 200th anniversary of Longfellow's birth, we are celebrating the life and achievements of the boy from Maine who became America's most beloved poet.
-We invite you to join us.
+On the 200th anniversary of Longfellow's birth, we celebrated the life and achievements of the boy from Maine who became America's most beloved poet.

-Throughout 2007, the Maine Historical Society and organizations around Maine will be hosting exhibits, lectures, trips, programs, and other events that explore Longfellow's poetry and legacy.
-Explore the links below to learn how you can participate in the Celebration.
+Throughout 2007, the Maine Historical Society and organizations around Maine hosted exhibits, lectures, trips, programs, and other events that explored Longfellow's poetry and legacy.
+Explore the links below to see how the public participated in the Celebration.

-A listing of programs happening at MHS and around the state to commemorate the bicentennial of Longfellow's birth.
-Check back frequently, as listings will be added throughout the year.
+A listing of programs the took place at MHS and around the state to commemorate the bicentennial of Longfellow's birth.

-This year, writers, students, public figures, artists, and other people throughout Maine are writing and creating art in response to Longfellow.
-We invite YOU to join us and express your thoughts about Longfellow through poetry, letters, reflections, drawings, readings, and/or other media.
-Then, send your projects to us.
-Selected responses will be posted online, exhibited, and honored at a Fall 2007 celebration.
-Details and guidelines.
+In 2007, writers, students, public figures, artists, and other people throughout Maine wrote and created art in response to Longfellow.
+We invited the public to join and express their thoughts about Longfellow through poetry, letters, reflections, drawings, readings, and/or other media.

-See the responses to Longfellow that have come in from near and far.
+See the responses to Longfellow that came in from near and far.